coder83431/Post-Installation-Setup/README.md

 <br />

 <p>
 10. Congratulations!
-Now you have learned how to create both users, departments, and ticks on osTicket.
+Now you have learned how to create both users, departments, and tickets on osTicket.
 </p>
 <br />